Dallas Frasca: Career

-In 2006, Dallas Frasca gained national recognition after winning triple j’s "Light Your Fuse" competition.
+In 2006, Dallas Frasca gained national recognition after winning triple j’s "Light Your Fuse" competition with an E.P titled Acoustic Slide Grooves.
 Following this, she was booked to appear at that year’s Bluesfest, one of Australia’s major music festivals.

 In 2008, Frasca was invited to perform with iconic Australian rock band Midnight Oil at a special event in Sydney supporting Amnesty International.
 That same year, she shared the stage with B.B.
 King in Cognac, France.

 In early 2009, Frasca represented Australia as one of seven artists from seven continents performing at the International Earth Day celebrations in Montreal, Canada.

 On 26 March 2010, Frasca was named Artist of the Year at the AIMAs.
 Following this achievement, she was invited to perform at the 2011 AIMAs awards held at the iconic Sydney Opera House.

 In 2012, Frasca placed third in the AAA category of the International Songwriting Competition (ISC) for her track "All My Love", selected from over 16,000 global entries.
 The song was later re-recorded and released by Czech pop artist Lenny, reaching the top 10 on the charts in the Czech Republic.

 In August 2012, Frasca joined Slash of Guns N' Roses to help launch Bob Irwin’s wildlife foundation, bringing together music and environmental advocacy.

 In July 2013, Frasca supported Patti Smith during a performance on Corsica Island.

 In April 2015, Frasca released her third studio album, Love Army, produced by New York-based producer Andy Baldwin.
 The album debuted at number 29 on the ARIA Charts, marking her first Top 50 entry.

 In August 2015, Dallas Frasca toured Australia with Californian garage-soul band The BellRays, fronted by Lisa Kekaula (Basement Jaxx), performing six dates nationally.
 While in Melbourne, the two acts collaborated on a track recorded at Hothouse Studios in St Kilda, which was later released on The BellRays Covers EP in 2016.
 That same year, The BellRays invited Dallas Frasca on a co-headline European tour, performing 23 shows across 12 countries.

 On 16 September 2016, Frasca released the Dirt Buzz EP and launched her own independent label, Spank Betty Records.
 In October and November that year, the band was invited to join American rock group Ugly Kid Joe on a 28-date European tour.

 In 2018, Frasca was nominated for the Artistic Excellence Award at the 2018 Australian Women in Music Awards and performed in the first ever all female band to play at a sporting event in Australia at the closing ceremony of the Commonwealth Games on the Gold Coast, Queensland.

 In 2025, Frasca received her first nomination for an APRA Award and was invited to be the opening act for ZZ Top on the Australian and New Zealand leg of their world Elevation Tour, which also featured George Thorogood as a special guest.
 During the tour, Thorogood invited Frasca to join him onstage multiple times.